 Visiting Melbourne¶

-Wondering where to stay and how to get around once you get into Sydney?
+Wondering where to stay and how to get around once you get into Melbourne?

-Sydney has many direct rail, bus, or flight connections from most cities in Australia.
-International flights arrive direct to Sydney Airport from many global hubs across Asia Pacific and US regions.
+Melbourne has many direct rail, bus, or flight connections from most cities in Australia.
+International flights arrive direct to Melbourne Airport from many global hubs across Asia Pacific and US regions.

-From Sydney Airport, it’s a 15 minute train ride to the centre of Sydney.
-You can also catch a taxi, Uber or shuttle bus (Redy2go).
-Read more about the transport options to and from Sydney airport.
+From Melbourne Airport, it’s a 25-30 minute shuttle bus ride to the centre of Melbourne.
+You can also catch a taxi, Uber or DiDi.
+Read more about the transport options to and from Melbourne airport.

 Flights

-Sydney’s international airport, Kingsford Smith, provides access to many full service and low cost airlines, such as Qantas, Virgin, Jetstar and Tiger Airways.
+Melbourne’s international airport, Tullamarine airport, provides access to many full service and low cost airlines, such as Qantas, Virgin, and Jetstar.

 Buses

-To find out more about travelling to Sydney on buses, see
+To find out more about travelling to Melbourne on buses, see

-Opal is the ticketing system used to pay for all public transport in Sydney.
+Melbourne has a network of trains, trams, and buses to help you get around the city.
+Head to the PTV website to plan your trip.
+Myki is the ticketing system used to pay for all public transport in Melbourne, and within the state of Victoria, unless otherwise specified.
 You’ll need to tap on and off to pay your fare.
-You can buy Opal cards (as well as single trip tickets) at most train, light rail and ferry stops.
+You can buy Myki cards at most train, tram stops and newsagents.

 Taxi ranks exist around the city.